-- It's possible that the site employs some sort of hotlink protection, which makes their images unaccessible from other domains.
+- Even if it they are included, however, it's possible that the site employs some sort of hotlink protection, which makes their images inaccessible from other domains.
 This is done mostly to save bandwidth, as the content will only be directly reachable from the source.
 If that is the case, you can download the featured image locally.

-To do so, enter Edit Feed and head to the Post Template (Export) section.
+In the Edit Feed page, head to the Post Template (Export) section.
 Ensure that the Set featured image feature is on, as shown:

 Feed content is not being tagged properly

-- Remember that tags are taken in consideration only if the feed is imported as post type, as shown:
+Remember that tags are taken into consideration only if the feed is imported as post type, as shown: